The PCAL6408A is an 8-bit general purpose I/O expander that provides remote I/O

 on its ports without having to communicate via the I2C-bus.
-Thus, the PCAL6408A can remain a simple slave device.
+Thus, the PCAL6408A can remain a simple follower device.
 The input latch feature holds or latches the input pin state and keeps the logic values that created the interrupt until the leader can service the interrupt.
 This minimizes the host’s interrupt service response for fast moving inputs.